hirosystems/stacks-subnets/docs/getting-started.md

 node ./publish.js simple-nft-l2 ../contracts/simple-nft-l2.clar 2 0
 ```

-Clarinet's interface doesn't show the transactions on the subnet, but, we can
+Clarinet's interface doesn't show the transactions on the subnet, but we can see
-instead open the explorer, and see this transaction there.
-In a web browser,
+the transaction in our local explorer instance.
+In a web browser, visit
-visit http://localhost:8000.
-By default, it will open the explorer for the
+http://localhost:8000.
+By default, it will open the explorer for the devnet L1.
-devnet L1.
-To switch to the subnet, click on "Network" in the top right, then
+To switch to the subnet, click on "Network" in the top right, then "Add a
-"Add a network".
-In the popup, choose a name, e.g. "Devnet Subnet", then for the
+network".
+In the popup, choose a name, e.g. "Devnet Subnet", then for the URL,
-URL, use "http://localhost:13999".
-You will know this contract deployment
+use "http://localhost:13999".
+You will know this contract deployment succeedeed
-succeedeed when you see the contract deploy transaction for "simple-nft-l2" in
+when you see the contract deploy transaction for "simple-nft-l2" in the list of
-the list of confirmed transactions.
+confirmed transactions.

 ![contract deploy confirmed](images/confirmed.png)

-Now that the NFT contracts are deployed to both the L1 and the L2, we can
+Now that the NFT contracts are deployed to both the L1 and the L2, we will
 register the NFT with the subnet.

 ```sh